In an earlier post, we gave an example of how you could use online training tools as part of the MSHA Part 46 New Miner safety training requirement.

 What we're not going to do is try to tell you that you should use only eLearning courses for your Part 46 New Task training.
 We recommend a "blended learning" approach in which you use a variety of different kinds of training.
 For example, you might have your workers do some reading, watch an e-learning course, attend some instructor-led training in a classroom setting, and do some task-based procedural training in the field.
 Or maybe you'll sprinkle in a mine tour.
 You get it--mix and match.

 So let's get to it.
-And before you leave, don't forget to download the Free Guide to MSHA Training Requirements at the bottom of this article.
+And before you leave, don't forget to download the Free Guide to MSHA Training Requirements.

 MSHA is short for the Mine Safety and Health Administration.
 They place mandatory safety training requirements on mine operators (and others).